davisssamuel/self-hosted-website/README.md

 # Setup the Cloudflare Tunnel

-Once `ssh` is setup on the server, you can connect to server from a client to complete the tunnel setup:
+Once `ssh` is setup on the server, you can connect to server from another local client to complete the tunnel setup:

 ```
 ssh <USER>@<Server-IP>